okwolf/srvs/README.md

-# SRVS - Serves modern webapps for dev, with none of the fat
+# `srvs` serves modern webapps for dev, with none of the fat

 [![npm](https://img.shields.io/npm/v/srvs.svg)](https://www.npmjs.org/package/srvs)

-SRVS is a zero dependency dev server with support for static content in addition to JavaScript modules hosted from local files and [unpkg.com](https://unpkg.com).
+`srvs` is a zero dependency dev server with support for static content in addition to JavaScript modules hosted from local files and [unpkg.com](https://unpkg.com).

 ## Installation